Robert Vivian: Life

 When Vivian returned to India in July 1827, he was appointed to the staff as assistant adjutant-general of the Nagpur subsidiary force, and in May 1830 was transferred in a similar capacity to the light field division of the Haidarabad subsidiary force at Jalnah.
 After nearly four years' furlough at home, he resumed this appointment in India until his promotion to a major on 9 December 1836.
 On 18 January 1837, he took over the command at Madras of a battalion of the 10th Madras native infantry and shortly after accompanied it to Belgaon.
 In February 1841, he was entrusted with the reduction of Fort Napani, which he captured on the 22nd, and received the thanks of Sir R. Dick, commander-in-chief (general orders dated 19 March 1841), for the judicious arrangements which he had made and the zeal and gallantry with which they were carried into effect.
 He also received the thanks of the governor in council at Bombay, dated 8 March 1841.

 On 15 October 1841, Vivian was promoted to lieutenant-colonel, and on 5 January 1843 was removed to the 1st Madras European regiment, afterwards the Royal Dublin Fusiliers.
 From 1844 to 1847, he was again at home on furlough, and on his return to India, having the reputation of a smart commanding officer was posted to the command of several native infantry regiments in succession.
 On 14 August 1849, he was appointed adjutant-general of the Madras Army.
 He was promoted to brevet colonel on 15 September 1851, and on his resignation of the post of adjutant-general in August 1853, he was complimented in general orders for his services by the commander-in-chief, Madras (29 August 1853).

-Vivian returned to England in January 1854, and on 28 November was promoted to major-general.
+Vivian returned to England in January 1854, and on 28 November was promoted to major general.
 In 1855 he became a director of the East India Company.
 On 25 May of that year he was appointed to command the Turkish contingent in the Crimea, with the local rank of lieutenant-general.
-He organised this force of twenty thousand men, and with it during the winter of 1855–6 occupied the position of Kertch.
+He organised this force of twenty thousand men, and with it during the winter of 1855–56 occupied the position of Kerch.
 For his Crimean services Vivian received the thanks of the government, the first class of the Turkish Order of the Medjidie, and the Turkish war medal.